8 Historical Methods of Detecting Pregnancy

-In the 1920s, two German scientists, Selmar Aschheim and Bernhard Zondek, determined that there was a specific hormone present in the urine of pregnant women that seemed to be linked to ovary growth; we now know it as human chorionic gonadotropin, or hCG.
-They figured this out by injecting the urine of pregnant women into sexually immature rabbits, rats, and mice, which would induce ovarian development.
-Most of the time, the pregnant lady pee would produce bulging masses on the animals’ ovaries, a sure indication of the presence of hCG.
+In the 1920s, two German scientists, Selmar Aschheim and Bernhard Zondek, determined that there was a specific hormone present in the urine of pregnant people that seemed to be linked to ovary growth; we now know it as human chorionic gonadotropin, or hCG.
+They figured this out by injecting the urine of pregnant people into sexually immature rabbits, rats, and mice, which would induce ovarian development.
+Most of the time, the pregnant person’s pee would produce bulging masses on the animals’ ovaries, a sure indication of the presence of hCG.
 So, the Rabbit Test was born.

 According to a contemporary medical journal, it worked like this: A sample of urine was injected into a group of young female mice over a period of five days.
 On the fifth day, the mice were killed and autopsied to examine the state of their ovaries.
 If their reproductive bits looked excited, the test was positive.
 If you wanted your results in less than five days, they could simply use more mice.